FixingPixels/Aegis/README.md

 ### See Aegis in Action

 Here's how easy it is to get started.
-Type the following into your AI assistant's chat window:
+Type the following commands into your AI assistant's chat window (not your terminal):
 ```bash
 /aegis init .
 /aegis plan